 How do you overcome the wretched songwriters' block?
 This is a question you, like many other creative minds in music, might have grappled with at different times in your career.
 After all, it is a frustrating thing when you have the zeal to create but the parts refuse to come together.

 It’s one of the occupational hazards – if you may – of working in a creative industry.
 Dealing with it has become the subject of many studies and the basis for research on some of the things aspiring songwriters need to know.
 But with all the expert and unconventional advice available on the topic, songwriters block still wreaks havoc on many songwriting sessions.

 That’s why we set out to compile a bunch of tips from quick-witted songwriters, who are steadily building up their portfolios and have found ways to deal with songwriters block.
-We'll share them in an upcoming post, which will be called “25 Musicians Share Their Best Songwriting Tips and Exercises.”
+Catch them all right here.

 In the meantime, we got some advice from a few of the songwriters on our team, who decided to give a few tips to benefit our beloved readers.
 These might not be the typical tips you would find when you research the topic, but they have worked for the songwriters we spoke to and other writers they have worked with, so we decided to share them with you.
 Below are their three special ways to beat songwriters block.

 Sure, you want to create something entirely original when you sit down with a pen and paper or start strumming a few chords on your guitar, but inspiration often comes by association.
 According to one of our dear users, rewriting the lyrics to other people’s songs is not only hella fun (even hilarious sometimes), it also opens up the mind to tons of songwriting ideas you probably wouldn't have thought of before.